reykjavik-university/2014-T-514-VEFT/Week09/NodeJS.md

 .
 ```

 So this code will never stop running.
-Lets add another Interval to this code, like this.
+Lets add another interval to this code, like this.

 ```javascript
 setInterval(function(){